s9w/Ginseng/README.md

-braindrill
+Ginseng
 ==========

-This is basically a Spaced repetition software, but pushed way further.
-Everyone knows Anki.
-Quick comparison
+Ginseng is basically a Spaced repetition software like Anki, but with all the things fixed I disliked/missed there.
+Quick comparison:

-This is 100% client-side web app, meaning it's truly portable everywhere.
-To make the data available everywhere, it's synced to your Dropbox.
-I would have preferred to read/write directly to the disk, but this is unfortunately still not allowed for browsers.

-- It uses a powerful template system for excessive customization
-- better math support (mathjax AND katex)
-- powerful way to control the showing time.
-Honestly I don't think the "theory" behind
+- 100% in browser client-side Javascript
+- Data stored in JSON format.
+Sync currently over file in/export, Dropbox or MongoDB
+- proper Markdown and LaTeX (Katex and Mathjax) support
+- Repetition time can be freely chosen.
+Can be the classic spaced repetition way, or a fixed time intervals or anything you like
+- Informations can have arbitrary entries, tags, have rich metadata stored and reviews can be done on any selection based on that data.
+No fixed "deck" structure

 ## Quickstart / Introduction
 ### Informations
 Let's say you want to learn about the countries of our planet.
-Braindrill uses *informations' (Think Anki notes), which can have several entries (Fields).
+Ginseng uses *informations' (Think Anki notes), which can have several entries.

 Country: USA
 Capital: Washington